Adwoa Aboah

-Adwoa Caitlin Maria Aboah (born 18 May 1992) is a British fashion model and actress.
+Adwoa Caitlin Maria Aboah (/ak/ Ah-jo-wa) (born 18 May 1992) is a British fashion model and actress.
 In December 2017 she appeared on the cover of British Vogue.
 She has also been on the cover of American Vogue, Vogue Italia, Vogue Poland, and i-D. In 2017, the fashion industry voted her as Model of the Year for models.com.
-She is the founder of Gurls Talk, a platform that provides resources and a safe space for young women and girls to discuss Mental Health.
+She is the founder of Gurls Talk, a platform that provides resources and a safe space for young women and girls to discuss mental health.

 Early life and family

 Adwoa Aboah was born in Westminster, London, England, to Charles Aboah and Camilla Lowther.
-The name Adwoa means "born on Monday" (she was born on a Monday) in the Akan language of the Akan people of Ghana.
+The name Adwoa means "Monday born woman" (she was born on a Monday) in the Akan language of the Akan people of Ghana.

 The Lowther family, headed by the Earl of Lonsdale, are members of the British nobility.
 Aboah's maternal great-grandfather was Anthony Lowther, Viscount Lowther.
 Aboah is a second cousin of Matilda Lowther.
 Her granduncle was James Lowther, 7th Earl of Lonsdale.
 Her father was born and raised in Ghana, and immigrated to England.
 Through him, she is related to the Ghanaian politician William Kwasi Aboah.

 Both Aboah's parents are involved in the fashion industry, as a location scout and photography agent, respectively.
 Her sister Kesewa Aboah is also a model.
 Educated at Millfield, Aboah later graduated from Brunel University in 2013, with a bachelor's degree in Modern Drama.